University Devotionals and Forums

 Hernandez has experience representing local government agencies on a range of issues including civil rights litigation, land use planning, governmental reorganizations, public contracts and eminent domain litigation and water law.
 He has also represented clients on immigration issues including E-2 visas, U-visas for immigrants who are victims of crimes and petitions for asylum.

 Mar 24 - 11:05 AM

-Dr. David Pershing, President of the University of Utah, will deliver the forum address on Tuesday, March 24 at 11:05 am in the Marriott Center.
+David Pershing, President of University of Utah, will deliver the devotional address.

 If you miss Pershing's remarks, the devotional will be streamed on demand at BYUtv.org and will be available on speeches.byu.edu.

 David W. Pershing proudly celebrates more than three decades of service to the University of Utah.
 Named Utah’s 15th President in 2012, President Pershing serves as the university’s chief executive leading a diverse team of faculty and staff at one of the world’s top research universities.

 President Pershing joined the University of Utah as an Assistant Professor of Chemical Engineering in 1977.
 He was named a Presidential Young Investigator by the National Science Foundation in 1984, became Dean of the College of Engineering in 1987, and named a Distinguished Professor of Chemical Engineering in 1995.
 In 1998, Dr. Pershing was named Senior Vice President for Academic Affairs responsible for approximately 1,000 faculty and 25,000 students in the colleges of the main campus.
 Now as President, Dr. Pershing continues his commitment to the undergraduate experience with new initiatives and programs aimed at enriching academic excellence on campus.